Sears Home Services

 How Much Does a New Washer Cost?

 It’s often more economical to replace a less expensive middle-aged washer when it breaks down.
-You’ll pay a few hundred dollars more that you would for a repair, but your new washer will probably have newer technology and more features.
+You’ll pay a few hundred dollars more than you would for a repair, but your new washer will probably have newer technology and more features.

 If you have a high-end washer, it’s clearly worth having a minor repair done.
 If your washer needs a major repair, it still might be more economical to repair it than replace it with another high-end washer.